mnottale/videocall-improved/README.md

 -------

     PYTHONPATH=bubbles: ./viimp.py -i <INPUT_CAMERA_NUMBER> -o 4

+You can use `v4l2-ctl --list-devices` to figure out the device number of your webcam.

 This will create a preview window on which you can type keys to enable/disable augments.